Steppe lemming: Steppe lemmings as pets

 It is the most common domestic vole, being particularly well known in Europe.
 (In the US and Canada, it is still considered an exotic animal.)

-In captivity, they can live over two years, but they are usually mistreated with small cages (a 10-gallon tank is best for a colony) and improper diets.
+In captivity, they can live over two years, but they are usually mistreated with small cages (A suitable space larger than average is best for a colony of rodents) and improper diets.
 Although the steppe lemming is social by nature and should not be held in captivity alone, if a colony of steppe lemmings is held together for a long period of time (two to three months) they may become hostile to each other (mainly to the subordinate members of the colony).
 If there is only one separate nesting area, two entrances or exits should be placed, due to the attack style of the more impetuous lemmings.
 They also tend to be very territorial animals, so a low male population is best in captivity.
 Overall, three to eight steppe lemmings in one cage or aquarium is ideal, with no more than one male for every two or three females.

 Standard rodent food containing bits of dried fruit is not appropriate; as their natural diets do not contain much sugar, steppe lemmings are somewhat diabetic, and become sick or even die from overdosing on sugar.
 A sugar-free, no molasses food that does not contain dried fruit and little sunflower and other oily seeds should be used; laboratory rodent foods may be a cheap alternative.
 Additionally, steppe lemmings need grass and other leafy greens, such as alfalfa, to thrive.

 Grass gathered outdoors may harbor parasites and toxins and should not be used unless gathered from meadows away from inhabited areas, roads and not frequented by dogs or used for grazing.
 No matter where any grass or moss has been obtained, and even if it is only intended for bedding, it should be kept in a freezer for three days to eliminate parasites such as lice and mites.

 Clean water should be always available; the amount actually drunk varies with the food consumed.
 Willow twigs need to be provided for abrading the continuously growing teeth.
 Lemmings can drink from a shallow dish, but since they typically track their bedding into the water, a bottle with a ball valve is better.

 Lemmings enjoy any kind of running or climbing; however, as their habitat is essentially flat and rather featureless terrain, they have a poor sense of height and danger, so their enclosures should not be high enough to allow them to fall more than 10–15 cm and should, of course, be lined with wood chips and hay.
 An exercise wheel is the best way to keep the animals busy and trim, and if the wheels afford enough space, they will often race in it together.
 (However, fights can often develop around wheels - with males, particularly, it is helpful to have several wheels, perhaps even one for each lemming.)